ui5-community/babel-plugin-transform-modules-ui5/README.md

 ### Converting ES modules (import/export) into sap.ui.define or sap.ui.require

 The plugin will wrap any code having import/export statements in an sap.ui.define.
-If there is no import/export, it won't wrap.
+If there is no import/export, it won't be wrapped.

 #### Static Import